ShaShaMan26/SSRG/README.md

 ### Testing

 If you'd like to test your level while working on it in the editor, left click the "test level button" in at the bottom center of the screen.
 This will start a game instance of your level from the point at which your playback is currently set.
 The rounding is a bit messy, so make sure the track needle is on a whole number when doing so.
-Once in a test instance, you play the game a usual but pressing `ESC` will return you to the editor.
+Once in a test instance, you play the game as usual but pressing `ESC` will return you to the editor.

 ![](https://cdn.shashack.org/SSRG/testing.gif)